Prefer to save or print this information and take it with you? Download the ebook version.

 Auto and Manual Campaigns

-Campaigns are broken down into two categories – auto and manual.
-Auto campaigns match your ads with consumer searches based on product listing information.
+Campaigns are broken down into two targeting types – auto and manual.
+Auto campaigns match your ads with consumer searches based on relevancy, which is determined by product listing information and bid.
 Manual campaigns allow you to control which search terms you bid on by entering keywords into those campaigns.

 At Teikametrics, we take an explore and exploit approach to auto and manual campaigns.
-Auto campaigns are great for exploring keyword performance and discovering new keywords that lead to conversions for your products.
+Auto campaigns are great for understanding the customer search behaior and discovering new keywords that lead to conversions for your products.
 Manual campaigns are great for exploiting the knowledge gained in auto campaigns by specifically targeting keywords that have proven effective.
 It’s smart to use both ad types simultaneously and strategically.

 Match Smart Ad Strategy With Great Product Offerings